trevorkates/SeniorDesign/README.md

 ### **3\.
 Run the Monitor**

-* Connect your Arduino/Mega to the computer via USB.
+* Connect your Arduino/Mega to a power source and to the computer via USB.
 * Press the **Windows Key**, type `cmd`, and press **Enter**.
 * Copy and paste the following block of code into the terminal and press **Enter**: